mmrs151/daily-prayer-time/readme.txt

 == Changelog ==

-= 2021.01.10 =
+= 2021.03.28 =
-* tested with latest version
-* fixed print monthly prayer time
+* Show Jumuah time if set
+* Fixed margin on daily widgets
+* Slided are linkable

 == Upgrade Notice ==

-= 2021.01.10 =
+= 2021.03.28 =
-* tested with latest version
-* fixed print monthly prayer time
+* Show Jumuah time if set
+* Fixed margin on daily widgets
+* Slided are linkable